Using Hashtags in IT Security

 What are Hashtags?

 Using hashtags is basically like creating a library of content.
-When sharing your content on social media sites, it groups all relevant content together based on keywords.
-It’s a feature that actually started at Google and then became extremely popular on X and Instagram, before becoming adopted by Facebook, TikTok, LinkedIn and many other social media sites.
+Hashtags help group all relevant content together on social media based on keywords.
+It’s a feature that started at Google and then became extremely popular on X and Instagram before being adopted by Facebook, TikTok, LinkedIn, and many other social media platforms.
+But why do hashtags matter?

-Both people and companies use hashtags to group content pieces of a particular type together to make searching for that information easier.
+Popular hashtags are used to group content pieces of a particular type together to make searching for that information easier.

 The key benefits include: